leandroberetta/openshift-cicd-demo/README.md

-# OpenShift CI/CD Pipelines
+# OpenShift CI/CD Demo

 Basic demonstration of an OpenShift CI/CD pipeline for deploying applications across environments using advanced deployment strategies like Blue/Green.

-The pipeline uses the new declarative approach and the [OpenShift Jenkins Pipeline Plugin](https://github.com/openshift/jenkins-client-plugin).
+The pipeline is designed with the declarative approach and the [OpenShift Jenkins Pipeline Plugin](https://github.com/openshift/jenkins-client-plugin).

 ## Pipeline